Azure/terraform-provider-azapi/docs/resources/azapi_resource_action.md

 * `body` - (Optional) A JSON object that contains the request body.

+* `locks` - (Optional) A list of ARM resource IDs which are used to avoid modify azapi resources at the same time.

 * `method` - (Optional) Specifies the Http method of the azure resource action.
 Allowed values are `POST`, `PATCH`, `PUT` and `DELETE`.
 Defaults to `POST`.

 * `response_export_values` - (Optional) A list of path that needs to be exported from response body.